Listen to the More Recipes About Music & Food Spotify Playlist

 Lightly coat the beef roast with olive oil and season liberally with the Java Jive rub.
 Set aside.

-Peel the onion and cut horizontally into two or three thick slices.
+Peel the onion and cut it horizontally into two or three thick slices.
 Place the slices on skewers.
-Trim the bottom off of the fennel bulb and split in half vertically.
+Trim the bottom off of the fennel bulb and split it in half vertically.
 Drizzle olive oil on both sides of the onion and fennel.
 Season with salt and pepper.
 Set aside.

 When the grill is at 400°F, place the roast over the direct heat and sear each side for 4 to 5 minutes.

 Once seared, move the roast to the cool side, and place the fennel and onion on the hot side.
 Cover the grill and allow the roast to cook for about 1 hour for a medium-rare 2-3 lb. roast.
 The temperature of the grill should be around 350°F.